0xAX/asm/content/asm_3.md

         pop
 ```

-These two could be replcaed with special instructions: `enter N, 0` and `leave`.
-The first isntruction has two operands:
+These two could be replaced with special instructions: `enter N, 0` and `leave`.
+The first instruction has two operands:

-- Number of bytes that needs to be substracted from the `rsp` register to allocate space on stack.
+- Number of bytes that needs to be subtracted from the `rsp` register to allocate space on stack.
 - Number of levels of stack frames in nested calls.

 These both instructions are considered "outdated" but still will work because of backward compatibility.

-The next already familar to us instruction that affects the stack is the `syscall` instruction.
+The next already familiar to us instruction that affects the stack is the `syscall` instruction.
 In some aspects it is similar to the `call` instruction with the one of the most significant difference is that the function that is going to be called is located in the kernel space.
 The return from a system call and the stack clean-up is executed with the help of the `sysret` instruction.

 In the previous post, we mentioned that besides the general purpose registers, the other types of registers exists.
 One of such type of registers is `rflags`.
 In basic words it is a register where CPU stores its current state.
 In the next posts we will know more details about this type of register but for now we must know that an x86_64 process provide the two following command that affect the stack: